VBS-03/Healthcare-Revenue-Cycle-Management-Data-Engineering-Project/README.md

     - Claims Adjudication and Denial Management: Reviewing claim rejections, identifying reasons for denials, and taking corrective actions to resubmit claims.
     - Patient Collections: Managing outstanding patient balances through billing and collection activities.

-Below are the links to understand more about Healthcare Account Receivable Management:
+Here is the links to understand more about Healthcare Account Receivable Management:
 [healthcare-accounts-receivable-management](https://mdmanagementgroup.com/healthcare-accounts-receivable-management/)